michaelfong2017/email-plugins/eguard/logs/README.md

 # logs
-This directory contains three log files that record logs in different logging level.
+This directory contains four log files.
+Three of them record the main logs in different logging level.
 Pass the --debug/-d flag to main.py to enable full logging.
+The remaining one (stat.log) is for gathering statistics for eguard.